-From June 1999 – January 2003 I was employed at the Exploratorium as an exhibit developer, designing and building exhibits for the Traits of Life project.
+From June 1999 to January 2003 I was employed at the Exploratorium as an Exhibit Developer, designing and building exhibits for the Traits of Life project.
 Responsibilities included researching phenomena, cultivating organisms, conceptualization, CAD design, fabrication, assembly and installation.
 Here are some exhibits I was responsible for:

 An exhibit measuring CO2 uptake in photosynthesizing grass, the visitor turns off a light and observes CO2 levels increasing in realtime.